 Source: hellinon.files.wordpress.com

-The Isthmia area began to be systematically inhabited by Ionians around the 12th century BC.
+The Isthmia area began to be systematically inhabited by Ionians around the 12th century BCE.
 The Ionian Greeks built between 690-650 BCE, the Temple of Poseidon, the god of the sea, to honor him.

 Ancient Isthmia and remains of the Temple of Poseidon